SkafteNicki/dtu_mlops/s7_deployment/testing_apis.md

     client = TestClient(app)
     ```

-    this code will create a client that can be used to send requests to the API.
+    This code will create a client that can be used to send requests to the API.
 The `app` variable is the FastAPI
     application that we want to test.

 3. Now, you can write tests that check that the API works as intended, much like you would write unit tests.
 For
-    example, if you have an root endpoint that just returns a simple welcome message you could write a test like this:
+    example, if you have a root endpoint that just returns a simple welcome message you could write a test like this:

     ```python
     def test_read_root(model):